reer-ide/rhino_mcp_remote/docs/architecture.md

 # RhinoMCP System Architecture Design Document

-**Version**: 1.0
+**Version**: 2.0
 **Date**: July 2025
 **Status**: Beta Development

 ## Executive Summary

 RhinoMCP is a remote Model Context Protocol (MCP) server that enables AI-assisted CAD modeling by connecting host applications (like Claude Desktop) with users' local Rhino CAD instances.
-This document outlines the system architecture for the beta launch on Google Cloud Run.
+This document outlines the system architecture for the beta launch on Google Cloud Run, featuring persistent sessions and improved UX flow with separated initialization and file linking.

 ## System Overview